sympy/scipy-2016-tutorial/source/tutorial.rst

 symbolic mathematics because it is relatively simple to understand and it can be applied to a wide variety of problems in mathematics and engineering.

-Lets consider a set `F` of multivariate polynomial equations over a field:
+Let's consider a set `F` of multivariate polynomial equations over a field:

 .. math::

     F = \{ f \in \mathrm{K}[x_1, \ldots, x_n] \}

-A |groebner| basis `G` of `F` with respect to a fixed ordering of monomials, is another set of polynomial equations with certain *nice* properties that depend on the choice of the order of monomials and variables. `G` will be structurally different from `F`, but has exactly the same set of solutions.
+A |groebner| basis `G` of `F` with respect to a fixed ordering of monomials is another set of polynomial equations with certain *nice* properties that depend on the choice of the order of monomials and variables. `G` will be structurally different from `F`, but has exactly the same set of solutions.

 The |groebner| bases theory tells us that:

-#. problems which are difficult to solve using `F`, are *easier* to solve using `G`
+#. problems that are difficult to solve using `F` are *easier* to solve using `G`
 #. there exists an *algorithm* for computing `G` for arbitrary `F`

-We will take advantage of this and in the following subsections we will solve two interesting problems in graph theory and algebraic geometry, by formulating those problems as systems of polynomial equations, computing |groebner| bases and reading solutions from them.
+We will take advantage of this and in the following subsections we will solve two interesting problems in graph theory and algebraic geometry by formulating those problems as systems of polynomial equations, computing |groebner| bases, and reading solutions from them.

 Vertex `k`--coloring of graphs